Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Linear Time with high probability

 by assumption.

-In particular, this implies that all the relevant distances from the computation of this median value are in the range $[r/2,2R]$.
-As such, when computing the median it is allowable to not compute precisely values outside this interval, as done by the algorithm.
+In particular, this implies that all the relevant distances from the computation of this middle value are in the range $[r/2,2R]$.
+As such, when computing the $(5/8)$-middle element, it is allowable to not compute precisely values outside this interval, as done by the algorithm.
 This implies that \lowSpread indeed returns the value $\tau$, which is the desired approximation.

 As for the running time, observe that $\SSet$ is an $\Delta$-net, and an open ball with this radius around any point must be empty of any other net point.
 In particular, for any point $\pnt \in \SSet$, the maximum number of other points that can be in $\GridNbr{\pnt}{2R}$ is $O\pth{\pth{R/r}^{d} } = O\pth{\log^{2d} n}$.
 Therefore, for a point $\pnt \in \RSample$, computing $\ddX{\pnt}{\SSet}$ takes polylogarithmic time (using linear time preprocessing and a grid).
 Thus, overall, computing the set of distances $\ddSetX{\RSample}{\SSet}$ takes polylogarithmic time, since $\cardin{\RSample} = \Theta(\log n)$.
 Hence, the overall running time is $O(n + \polylog n) = O(n)$. \end{proof}